Heismanish/JS/README.md

 # JS
-An repo to dicument my JavaScript journey.
+A repo to document my JavaScript journey.